saltyorg/docs/docs/sandbox/basics.md

 ```

-!!!
-Tip
+!!! tip
     Where possible the configured username/password are taken from your Saltbox [`accounts.yml`](../saltbox/install/install.md#step-2-configuration) file located in `/srv/git/saltbox/accounts.yml` and used to create a default user an password for logging in.

 ### Requesting Sandbox Apps

-If you have an idea for a container that you think fits into the Saltbox system but you don't feel you have the required skills to create a role, open an issue in the sandbox repo [here](https://github.com/saltyorg/Sandbox/issues).
+If you have an idea for a container that you think fits into the Saltbox system but you don't feel you have the required skills to create a role, open an issue in the [Sandbox repository](https://github.com/saltyorg/Sandbox/issues).
 Take a look at some other app requests and follow the same pattern.
 If your suggestion catches a developer's interest, perhaps they will pick it up.

 !!! note
     Requests are just that, *requests*.
 Nobody is being paid for their work on this.
 Requests may not be implemented in a timely manner or at all.